Women in punk rock: Maid of Ace

+Fiona "Fi" Friel

+Lead singer since late 2000s of dragSTER; her vocals have been described as melodic screaming.
+She also performs as a vocalist with Conflict.

 Nina Courson

 French born, London-based lead singer of punk rock/grunge band Healthy Junkies since 2009.
 They have released five albums.

 Puss Johnson

 Frontwoman since 2002 of band Pussycat and the Dirty Johnsons.
 They have released four albums.
 Collaborated with members of 1970s punk band Satan's Rats in 2022, as "Satan's Cats".

 The Featherz

 Welsh/English band with glam and punk influences (self-styled as "Flock Rock") led by Danie Centric (known as Danie Cox prior to January 2018, born 15 December 1990 in Bridgend, Wales) on lead vocals and guitar.
 Cox formed the band with two fellow former members of Georgie Girl And Her Poussez Posse, a band fronted by Georgina Baillie and mentored by Adam Ant.
 Centric also leads all female Slade tribute band Slady and records with the Lurkers.

 Petrol Girls

 English punk rock band formed in London in 2012 by Ren Aldridge and Liepa Kuraitė, with Joe York and Zock Astpai joining later.
 The band is named after the historical Pétroleuses and is outspokenly feminist.